strontic/strontic.github.io/xcyclopedia/library/SyncAppvPublishingServer.exe-5354113EC1C24E84613C53467F51E133.md

 ## Possible Misuse

 *The following table contains possible examples of `SyncAppvPublishingServer.exe` being misused.
-While `SyncAppvPublishingServer.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `SyncAppvPublishingServer.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --